Wild card (foresight)

 In a view of the future, a wild card is a low-probability, large-effect event.
 This concept may be introduced into anticipatory decision-making activity in order to increase the ability of organizations and governments to adapt to surprises arising in turbulent (business) environments.
 Such sudden and unique incidents might constitute turning points in the evolution of a certain trend or system.
 Wild cards may or may not be announced by weak signals, which are incomplete and fragmented data from which foresight information might be inferred.

 Description

-Arguably the best known work in wild cards comes from John Petersen, the author of Out of The Blue – How to Anticipate Big Future Surprises.
-Petersen's book articulates a series of events that due to their likelihood to surprise and potential for effect might be considered 'Wildcards'.
-He defines wild cards as "Low Probability, High Impact events that, were they to occur, would severely impact the human condition".